Norimin (Ethinylestradiol And Norethisterone)

 These side effects occur relatively frequently and usually don’t require emergency care:

-• Changes to bleeding patterns
+• Changes in bleeding patterns

 • Painful periods